Gylleus/citygen/README.md

 - Pillar -> protrude(Z) { 0.5 }
 ```

 I also added a rule called *replace* which will change the form of a shape.
 Initially shapes are assumed to be cubes but can be changed using this rule.
-At the moment there is only support for creating hexagons but I would like to add cylinders and prisms as well.
-The problem with cylinders however is that performing split rules on them is quite complicated due to the nature of its surface.
+Currently there is only support for creating hexagons but I would like to add cylinders and prisms as well.
+One issue with cylinders is that performing split rules on them is quite complicated due to the nature of its surface.
 It would have to be unwrapped and then wrapped again to simplify working on it, but Unity does not provide good support for this.
-The most likely option would be to use procedural mesh generation upon splitting and repeating, but that might be too time consuming for this project.
+The most likely option would be to use procedural mesh generation upon splitting and repeating, but that would be going outside the scope of this project.

 ![Hexagon Example](/citygen/images/hexagonShape.png)